 For example one area depended upon catching one type of fish, Pilchards or large sardines and the vast majority of these fish were exported to the Mediterranean.
 This required thousands of tons of salt to preserve them for the journey.
 To preserve pilchards, you needed high quality salt from the coast’s of Brittany and Spain.

-7. It only took a day or two of sailing to get to France.
-These goods could be readily acquired and then returned to England and distributed to the local population, for a reasonable price.
+It only took a day or two of sailing to get to France.
+These goods could be readily acquired and then returned to England, smuggled and then distributed to the local population, for a reasonable price.
 This is the reason why it was said that no local court in Cornwall would convict these people (smugglers).

 Sir Tony Robinson : Youtube - Walking Through History S2/E3.
 Cornwall.